etirouthier/keras_dna/docs/sparse.md

 ## Negative / Positive ratio

 One can change the negative / positive ratio by using the keyword `negative_ratio` which is by default set to 1.
-A positive example contains at least one annotation, a negative sample if far away from any selected annotation.
+A positive example contains at least one annotation, a negative sample if far away from any desired annotations.

 ```python
 from keras_dna import Generator